nihirash/internet-nextplorer/README.md

  * Build entire project and run it with cspect using this keys `-nextrom -tv -mmc=./../ -zxnext browser.nex`

 I've tried organize code for eaiser location all parts and wish you won't have issues with it.
+If there are some issues with it - feel free write me about it.

 ## Usage